banterbry/rpg/README.md

-# rpg
+# The Labyrinth
-A simple text-based adventure role playing game, made with python
+A simple text-based adventure Role Playing Game (rpg).
+Made with Python